-View Sheila ELLIS's Obituary on theglobeandmail.com and share memories
+View Sheila Ellis's Obituary on theglobeandmail.com and share memories

 |

 SHEILA MYFANWY ELLIS July 7, 1933 - April 7, 2020 Sheila Myfanwy Ellis of Toronto, passed away peacefully of natural causes.
-Mother, teacher, intellectual, feminist, she set a high bar.
-Sheila leaves behind her daughters, Heather (Paul), Laurie (Sue), Katherine, and Janet.
-She will be greatly missed by her grandchildren, Eleanor, Alice, James, Alexander, Thomas and by great- granddaughter, Senna.
+Mother, teacher, intellectual, feminist she set a high bar.
+Sheila leaves behind her daughters Heather (Paul), Laurie (Sue), Katherine and Janet.
+She will be greatly missed by her grandchildren, Eleanor (Keith), Alice (Mads), James (Shannon), Alexander, Thomas and by great granddaughters Maddy and Senna.
 As matriarch of a family of pet lovers, she also leaves behind many dear animals loved by all.
-While raising her younger daughters, Sheila not only had a long career as a Toronto School Board teacher/consultant for children with intellectual disabilities, she also completed her BA and MA in the evenings and on weekends.
+While raising her younger daughters, Sheila not only had a long career as a Toronto School Board teacher/consultant for children with intellectual disabilities, she also completed her BA/B.Ed. and M.Ed. in the evenings and on weekends.
 Sheila always wanted for those around her to be happy.
 She felt a deep pride in the achievements of her daughters and grandchildren, knowing from experience the value and hard work of rising to a challenge.
-Sheila loved her family, friends, music, literature, movies and especially Christmas.
+Sheila loved her family, friends, music, literature, theatre, movies and especially Christmas.
 Inside the occasionally fragile exterior was a spine of steel, an exacting mind and a kind and generous spirit.
-'Atta girl, Sheels, we love you and will miss you!'
-'The Four' wish to thank Laura Soch of Optimal Retirement Care and the staff of Chartwell - Grenadier Residence for their kind and tender care of our mother over the last few months.
-To celebrate Sheila and recognize her passion for aiding children with special needs, please donate to: Holland Bloorview Kids Rehabilitation Hospital at Hollandbloorvew.ca.
+"Atta girl, Sheels, we love you and will miss you!"
+"The Four" wish to thank Laura Soch of Optimal Retirement Care and the staff of Chartwell - Grenadier Residence for their kind and tender care of our mother over the last few months.
+To celebrate Sheila and recognize her passion for aiding children with special needs, please donate to: Holland Bloorview Kids Rehabilitation Hospital Foundation at Hollandbloorview.ca.